 I am a Ph.D.
 Candidate in History at New York University, focusing on Spain and Colonial Latin America.
 My interests include environmental history, ethnogenesis in the Spanish Atlantic, and early modern Europe.
 My dissertation, Appealing Peru: Basque Identity and the Potosí Mines, will address the role of the Potosí mining community on Basque national identity.
+I will defend my dissertation on August 27th, 2018.

 I hold a BA with Honors from Swarthmore College, where I was a Mellon Mays Undergraduate Fellow.
 I am a native bilingual in Spanish and English and have lived and studied in Spain and Latin America.
 Before graduate school, I taught at a farm-based education program in upstate New York, and later taught middle and elementary school Spanish.